jappeace/plunder/Readme.md

 # Motivation for project

-I've made several halve complete games in the passed, while all either technically impressive or architectually interesting.
+I've made several half complete games in the passed, while all either technically impressive or architectually interesting.
 None of them were fun.